evolution-gaming/kafka-journal/Notes for Next Developer.md

 # Kafka Journal

+> [!WARNING]
+> Very possibly the information in this file is outdated!

 ## Requirements

 * Journal should be operational even when replication is offline, ideally up to topic retention period.
 Let's say 24h